JannisHoch/copro/README.rst

 To install copro, first clone the code from GitHub.
 It is advised to create an individual python environment first.
 You can then install the model package into this environment.

+To do so, you need to have Anaconda or Miniconda installed.
+For installation guidelines, see `here <https://docs.anaconda.com/anaconda/install/>`_.

 .. code-block:: console

     $ git clone https://github.com/JannisHoch/copro.git